cacosandon/github-agent/README.md

 2. Fill `OPENAI_API_KEY` and `GITHUB_TOKEN` (optional) in `main.py` with your tokens.
 Github token is not necessary.
 Adding your Github token allows you to increase the API limit rate and also give access to your repositories.

-3. Create an environment and install dependencies with `poetry shell && poetry install`
+3. Create an environment and install dependencies with `poetry shell` + `poetry install`

 4. Run `python main.py`